TEXT WISH TO 70111 TO DONATE £3 A MONTH

 Keep it safe and legal

 We don’t want anything to get in the way of your event being a huge success.
-Take the time to have a read through some of the legal, safety & practical things to consider when raising money for charity.
+Take the time to have a read through some of the legal, safety and practical things to consider when raising money for charity.

-If you’re going to be handling cash at an event, ensure that you have plans in place to keep yourself and your money safe.
+If you’re going to be handling cash at an event, ensure you have plans in place to keep yourself and your money safe.
 We recommend using a cash box with a lock or a sealed collection bucket when taking payments or donations to keep it secure.

 Your safety is extremely important to us.
 After an event, get the money to the bank as soon as possible and try to ensure you have someone with you to count and transport the cash, concealing it on the journey rather than in our branded charity buckets or tins.
-If you're ever confronted by someone demanding the cash, just hand over the money and do not put up a fight.
+If you're ever confronted by someone demanding the cash, just hand over the money and don't put up a fight.
 This should then be reported to the police as soon as possible.

-Collections are a great way to raise money, however if you're holding collections in certain spaces you must make sure that you have permission.
+Collections are a great way to raise money, however if you're holding collections in certain spaces you must make sure you have permission.
 We explain the different types of collections below and any permissions you may need.

 House to house / business to business collections

 Any collections that are house-to-house or business-to-business must be carried out under a license.
 We ask that you don't carry out house-to-house collections on our behalf; however, if you'd like to carry out business collections (including pub-to-pub), please get in touch for further information and we'll be happy to support you.